-The glycol loop at the water treatment plant has two 7.5 hp motors of which one motor operates on continuous basis and at full speed during the heating season.
+The radiation heating loop employs two 2 hp motors of which one motor operates on continuous basis and at full speed during the heating season.
+The coil loop has two 3 hp pumps that operate in a similar way.
 During moderate weather conditions or unoccupied hours (when the ventilation system is off) the heating requirements for the building is reduced and a VFD allows for the pumps to modulate down and reduce energy consumption.